smbd1368/visualization-radar-data/README.md

-Here's a README template for your GitHub repository that outlines how to visualize radar data from the IWR1843 using Jupyter Notebook in Python.
+How to visualize radar data from the IWR1843 using Jupyter Notebook in Python.
 This README provides an overview of the project, installation instructions, usage examples, and additional information.

 ```markdown
 # IWR1843 Radar Data Visualization